cube-js/cube/docs/Cube.js-Backend/@cubejs-backend-server-core.md

 ### preAggregationsSchema

 Schema name to use for storing pre-aggregations.
+For some drivers like MySQL it's name for pre-aggregation database as there's no database schema concept there.
 Either `String` or `Function` could be passed.
 Providing a `Function` allows to dynamically set the pre-aggregation schema name depending on the user's context.